-Indeed, the dorsomedial prefrontal cortex activates when we make information personal to ourselves (Are you generous?).
+Indeed, the prefrontal cortex activates when we make information personal to ourselves (Are you generous?).
 For a person with depression, it activates at any given opportunity.
 So, when mentioning a negative word, even in general terms, they tend to make it apply to them.
 The “what do you think of greed?” becomes “are you greedy?).
 That explains where this tendency to see the worst in everything comes from. *

->>> Read about 10 signs to recognize passive aggressive behavior
+>>> Read about 10 signs to recognize passive-aggressive behavior

-Is there a cure for it?
+Is there a cure for pessimism?

 1. Make the most of good times

 5 to 30 seconds is the time it takes for a positive moment to be emotionally digested.
 In contrast, a negative event is instantly embedded.
 How can we fight this?
 By simply stopping and taking full advantage of the nice moment that has just taken place.
 Analyzing in detail everything you feel at that very moment.
 Be fully aware.

 When something pleasant happens to us, we don’t hesitate over sharing it.
 We tell someone about it, or even better, we write it down.
 Writing is what helps us make the most of a positive moment for even longer.

 Nowadays, we are aware more than ever that sad or harrowing information goes around in a loop.
 I have always believed that staying informed was very important.
 Spending days or weeks listening and dwelling on miserable information, on the other hand, is extremely harmful.
 So, from time to time, we should allow ourselves days without information or concentrate on good news.